spotify/XCRemoteCache/README.md

 The caching mechanism is based on remote artifacts that should be generated and uploaded to the cache server for each commit on a `master` branch, preferably as a part of CI/CD step.
 Xcode products are not portable between different Xcode versions, each XCRemoteCache artifact is linked with a specific Xcode build number that generated it.
 To support multiple Xcode versions, artifacts generation should happen for each Xcode version.

-The artifact resue flow is as follows: XCRemoteCache performs a target precheck (aka prebuild) and if a fingerprint for local sources matches the one computed on a generation side, several compilation steps wrappers (e.g. `xcswiftc`, `xccc`, `xclibtool`) mock corresponding compilation step(s) and linking (or archiving) moves the cached build artifact to the expected location.
+The artifact reuse flow is as follows: XCRemoteCache performs a target precheck (aka prebuild) and if a fingerprint for local sources matches the one computed on a generation side, several compilation steps wrappers (e.g. `xcswiftc`, `xccc`, `xclibtool`) mock corresponding compilation step(s) and linking (or archiving) moves the cached build artifact to the expected location.

 > Multiple commits that have the same target sources reuse artifact package on a remote server.